 - Remove the turkey from the brine, Rinse the turkey inside and out with cold water and pat dry with paper towels.
 Let the turkey stand at room temperature for 1 hour before roasting.
 Follow turkey directions for roasting.

 Truth be told, stuffing is my favorite Thanksgiving dinner side.
 And, because of that, I’ve spent a lot of time finding the perfect recipe for it.

 What I’ve found is that sourdough provides an ideal base for stuffing.
 It’s tasty and hearty, with good flavor.
 Plus, it holds it’s shape well during roasting.

-- 20 cups (32 oz) Sourdough dried bread cubes, seasoned (see note below)
+- 8 cups Sourdough dried bread cubes, seasoned (see note below)

 - 3 onions, chopped

 - 2 cups celery, chopped